 The group of 15 was “lucky” as they only were kept in the main hall for some minutes.
 Then the entire group of detained persons departed.
 They were put in a van.
-It was described as a big, old military car of green color.
-About 120 people were forcefully loaded on the car which was far beyond its capacity.
+It was described as a big, old military vehicle of green color.
+About 120 people were forcefully loaded on the vehicle which was far beyond its capacity.

 The Turkish army, when finding them, gave some old jackets and other clothes to those who were insufficiently dressed during the cold weather in an obvious way.

-“[the soldier] told us that Turkey was under Quaratine or Lockdown and they couldn’t take them to a camp or shelter.
+“[the soldier] told us that Turkey was under Quarantine or Lockdown and they couldn’t take them to a camp or shelter.
 So they told them to go to wherever they wanted.”

 The respondent stayed outside at the site close to the river for the night.
 The next day (17th May 2020) a josoor partner team got in in contact with them and provided them with food and goods.
 Then they started walking towards Istanbul.
 They walked about 150 km themselves.
 At three different occasions different cars drove them for some distance after stopping next to them on the motorway they were walking at.